things-nyc/boston-dec-2016-demo/blog/boston-blog-post.md

 And a few tools:

  - Soldering Tools (iron, solder, flux, needle-nose pliers)
+ - Safety glasses
+ - An area with good ventilation to solder your components
  - Notebook for notes while wiring
  - Laptop for firmware development and debugging
  - Desk vise like [Panavise](http://www.panavise.com/) for holding circuit boards
  - Oscilloscope (optional) for hardware debugging

 TODO: Assembly instructions, with pinouts.

 Firmware